federicorichter/API_GO_Marketplace/README.md

   <img src="img/diagram.png"/>
 </p>

-Development of an API to manage resources saved in the Postgres database.
+Development of an API to manage resources saved in the Postgres database which is also connected to the C++ server that manages client requests for information using sockets + managmenet of resources using RocksDB.
+The C++ server also includes a Canny Edge Filter that can be applied to an image that is saved inside the server.

 - **Technology Stack**:
   - **Fiber**: Utilized for creating a high-performance HTTP server.